eldriclim/togather-backend/README.md

 ### POST /users

 Create a user with incoming JSON data.
+New authentication token is created.

 + Request